 St. Paul’s Church

 St. Paul’s Church is located at the summit of the St Paul’s Hill.
 After climbing up a steep flight of stairs, we finally reach the summit.
-You can have great scenery views of Malacca at St Paul’s Hill and there are buskers and stalls selling souvenirs.
+You can have great scenic views of Malacca at St Paul’s Hill and there are buskers and stalls selling souvenirs.

 The “red” building that left a deep impression on me.
 Christ Church is built by the Dutch when they took over Malacca from the Portuguese.
 It is built in 1753 to celebrate 100 years of Dutch Occupation and also to built another place of worship.
 This place was pretty crowded with tourists as it is one of Malacca’s most defining structures.